hebertmorais/shape-sorter/README.md

 ![image](https://user-images.githubusercontent.com/8145430/118289583-e176d200-b4ab-11eb-880a-e36bb8b74c37.png)

-To share the library between projects, so that there is no code redundancy or divergence between summers, the developer can insert which dependencies he would like to share between projects with the following command:
+To share the library between projects, so that there is no code redundancy or divergence between versions, the developer can insert which dependencies he would like to share between projects with the following command:

-$ shape-sorter dependency
+`$ shape-sorter dependency`

 ![image](https://user-images.githubusercontent.com/8145430/118289610-e9cf0d00-b4ab-11eb-96fa-bf1e38f9a196.png)